emdgroup/baybe/README.md

 ```

 ### Optional Dependencies
-There are several dependency groups that can be installed during pip installation like
+There are several dependency groups that can be installed during pip installation, like
 ```bash
 pip install baybe[test,lint] # will install baybe with additional dependency groups `test` and `lint`
 ```
-To get the most out of `baybe` we recommend to install at least
+To get the most out of `baybe`, we recommend to install at least
 ```bash
 pip install baybe[chem,simulation]
 ```